Claire Tancons: Recent Work

+Since moving to Europe, Tancons was a curator of Ceremony (Burial of an Undead World) at Haus der Kulturen der Welt, Berlin, under the direction of Anselm Franke along with Elisa Giuliano, Denise Ryner and Zairong Xiang (2022).

+In Paris, she has been actively working on Van Lévé: Visions Souveraines des Amériques et de l'Amazonie Créoles et Marronnes, the first collective exhibition on the emerging generation of Caribbean French artists for which she received a Ford Foundation research fellowship.

+She is the Artistic Director of Nuit Blanche 2024 slated for June 1, 2024, the twenty-third edition of the original Nuit Blanche born in Paris, a format, and brand, that has since gone on to becoming global.

 Publications

 Tancons' writings have appeared in numerous journals, including: Nka: Journal of Contemporary African Art, Third Text, e-flux journal, and Small Axe: A Caribbean Journal of Criticism.
 Earlier monographic writings on artists Robin Rhode, David Hammons, and Chris Ofili appeared in Nka with texts on Rhode later published in monographs such as Robin Rhode: Catch Air (Columbus, OH: Wexner Center for the Arts, 2009) and on Hammons in the catalogue of 2004 Dak'Art Biennale and reprinted in Third Text.
-A text on Marlon Griffith was recently published in his first monograph,Marlon Griffith: Symbols of Endurance (Toronto: Art Gallery of York University, 2018).
+A text on Marlon Griffith was recently published in his first monograph, Marlon Griffith: Symbols of Endurance (Toronto: Art Gallery of York University, 2018).

 Tancons' "Occupy Wall Street: Carnival Against Capital?
 Carnivalesque as Protest Sensibility," which first appeared in e-flux journal, has been translated and re-published many times, including in the anthology The Political Aesthetics of Global Protest: The Arab Spring and Beyond (Edinburgh: Edinburgh University Press, 2014), while "Curating Carnival: Performance in Contemporary Caribbean Art," another oft-cited paper, was published in Curating in the Caribbean (Berlin: The Greenbox, 2012).

 In 2016, Tancons co-edited EN MAS': Carnival and Performance Art of the Caribbean with Krista Thompson, the catalogue of the eponymous exhibition, featuring essays from Thompson and herself as well as Shannon Jackson and Kobena Mercer, and monographic texts from Annie Paul, Paul Goodwin, and Thomas Lax, among others.
+That same year, Tancons was listed as one of the "20 Most Influential Young Curators in the US" by Artsy.

-She has also been featured in interviews and essays in curatorial anthologies such as Truth is Concrete: A Handbook for Artistic Strategies in Real Politics (Berlin: Sternberg Press, 2014), The New Curator (London: Laurence King Publishing, 2016), Perform, Experience, Re-live: BMW Tate Live Program (London: Tate Publishing, 2016) and, also in 2016, and in the online glossary "In Terms of Performance," from the Pew Center for Arts and Heritage and University of California, Berkeley.
+She has also been featured in interviews and essays in curatorial anthologies such as Truth is Concrete: A Handbook for Artistic Strategies in Real Politics (Berlin: Sternberg Press, 2014), The New Curator (London: Laurence King Publishing, 2016), Perform, Experience, Re-live: BMW Tate Live Program (London: Tate Publishing, 2016) and, also in 2016, and in the online glossary "In Terms of Performance", from the Pew Center for Arts and Heritage and University of California, Berkeley.

-Tancons is active internationally as a speaker on her work as a contemporary art curator and carnival scholar for various conferences, universities, and art institutions.
-She was listed as one of the "20 Most Influential Young Curators in the US" by Artsy in 2016.
+Her work is featured in Why I Do What I Do: Twenty Global Curators Speak, forthcoming at Sternberg Press (Fall 2024).